Semenoll Review

 Effectiveness

-Semenoll's effectiveness is a weak point.
-It’s bound to work for some men, but its over-reliance on one or two ingredients combined with substandard doses of the rest keep it from being one of the most effective products in its class.
+Semenoll's effectiveness is a weak point compared to some competitors.
+It’s bound to work for some men, but its over-reliance on one or two ingredients combined with substandard doses of others keep it from being one of the most effective products in its class.
 The ingredient list contains components that boast some clinical research — including in humans, which is rarer than you might expect — that speak to their potential.
-Too often, though, Semenoll’s doses of these ingredients are a mere fraction of what was used in the studies supporting them.
+In some cases, though, Semenoll’s doses of these ingredients are a mere fraction of what was used in the studies supporting them.

 Most of the other ingredients could be considered window dressing.
 For example, zinc offers testosterone-boosting effects, but it's important to know what kind of zinc you're getting.
 Depending on its preparation, elemental zinc concentrations in various forms of zinc will differ.
 Semenoll uses zinc oxide, a particularly potent preparation at 80% elemental zinc.
 Its 9mg of zinc oxide provides you with 7.2mg of elemental zinc.
 That sounds pretty good until you consider alternatives; not only do other companies like Male Extra or Max Performer offer much higher doses of zinc, but it turns out zinc oxide is harder for the body to absorb than other forms, negating the benefits of its concentration.

 L-Arginine has also been shown to improve semen parameters, but claims of its vasodilating effects and ability to treat erectile dysfunction appear somewhat overblown.
 And most studies into L-arginine for men’s sexual health use doses starting at 1,000mg.
-Compare that to Semenoll’s paltry 44.6mg dose, and you’ll see why we’re so down on the product’s efficacy.
+Compare that to Semenoll’s paltry 44.6mg dose, and you’ll see why we doubt it would provide much effect in this formula.

 Safety